5 Bad Money Habits You Should Immediately Stop

 But as you probably already know, these little purchases add up to some serious numbers.
 You can end up spending hundreds, possibly thousands, of dollars each year on stuff that you don't need because you have a habit of buying things that just happened to catch your eye.

-Again, advance planning is your best defense against impulse purchases.
+Again, advance planning is your best defense against impulse shopping.
 Get out of the habit of buying things that you may not need by turning off the 1-Click button and writing up a shopping list before you go into a store.
 If you end up having to make an emergency purchase for something you truly need, buy that item and that item only.
 The product that caught your eye will very likely still be there tomorrow.

 5. Spending Everything You Make